Treaty of Montgomery: Conditions of the treaty

 Many of the conditions of the treaty had been anticipated by the Treaty of Pipton (1265) between Llywelyn and Simon de Montfort.
-The 1267 treaty ceded Builth to Llywelyn, along with Brecon and Gwerthrynion in mid-Wales.
+The 1267 treaty ceded Builth to Llywelyn, along with Brecon and Gwerthrynion in mid-Wales as well as the four cantrefs in Perfeddwlad.
 The disputed castle of Cefnllys, which Llywelyn had taken from Roger Mortimer in 1262, was restored to Roger with the condition that the land would be tentatively held from Llywelyn, provided Llywelyn could affirm his right to it.
-Llywelyn was also granted Whittington Castle in modern-day Shropshire, previously held by his grandfather in the 1220s, and received an assurance that no castle would be built at Hawarden for sixty years by Robert of Mold, thus helping to secure the north-eastern border of Wales.
+Llywelyn was also granted Whittington Castle in modern-day Shropshire, previously held by his grandfather in the 1220s, and received an assurance that no castle would be built at Hawarden for thirty years by Robert of Moltant, thus helping to secure the north-eastern border of Wales.
 The treaty also allowed for the reinstatement of Llywelyn's brother, Dafydd ap Gruffudd, into Welsh society after his defection to England in the early 1260s.
+But most importantly, the biggest concession for the English was it acknowledging Llywelyn's right to bear the title of Prince of Wales which gave him overlordship of all other welsh lords and chieftains except Maredudd ap Rhys whose devotion to the English was rewarded by permission to remain a direct vassal of the king.